omniosorg/pkg5/README.md

-This is the OmniTI child of OpenIndiana's pkg(5) child.
+This is the OmniOS child of OpenIndiana's pkg(5) child.

 Our branching strategy is that we do not alter upstream OI branches.